gcapes/git-course/_episodes/08-remote.md

 ---
-layout: page
-title: Version control with Git
-subtitle: Working from multiple locations with a remote repository
+title: "Working from multiple locations with a remote repository"
+teaching: 20
+exercises: 0
+questions:
+- "What is a remote repository"
+- "How can I use GitHub to work from multiple locations?"
+objectives:
+- "Understand how to set up remote repository"
+- "Understand how to push local changes to a remote repository"
+- "Understand how to clone a remote repository"
+keypoints:
+- "Git is the version control system: GitHub is a remote repositories provider."
+- "`git clone` to make a local copy of a remote repository"
+- "`git push` to send local changes to remote repository"
 ---

-> ## Learning objectives {.objectives}
-> * Understand how to set up remote repository
-> * Understand how to push local changes to a remote repository
-> * Understand how to clone a remote repository

 We're going to set up a remote repository that we can use from multiple locations.
 The remote repository can also be shared with colleagues, if we want